marcus-crane/utf9k/content/questions/macos-check-shutdown-cause/index.md

 Going back to the PDF again, we can see that `-128` is an alias for `-112`.
 Checking `-112` tells us that it is "Probably memory related" which at least narrows it down.

-I won't know it since some of the most authoritative information can often be found in PDF randomly floating around the internet and it's better than nothing!
+I don't doubt that result since some of the most authoritative information can often be found in PDFs randomly floating around the internet!

-For anyone wondering, my coworker has a new laptop on the way regardless since he can't work with it constantly rebooting.
+For anyone wondering, my coworker has a new laptop on the way regardless, since he can't work with it constantly rebooting.